Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Experiments

 \textbf{Input Encoding}.
-In~\citep{liu2022human}, raw pixel values are directly used as input to the SNN, requiring floating-point multiplications in the first layer and resulting in a non-spiking first layer.
-To enable a fully spiking network, consistent with the principles of neuromorphic hardware, we apply rate-based encoding to convert raw pixel values into spike trains.
-This ensures compatibility with spike-based computation and reduces the dependence on costly floating-point operations.
+To enable a fully spiking network—consistent with the principles of neuromorphic hardware—we apply rate-based encoding using Bernoulli sampling to convert raw pixel values into spike trains.
+This ensures compatibility with spike-based computation and reduces the need for costly floating-point operations.